salzmanlab-admin/STAR_wrapper/README.md

 1. `id`: Read name.
 Example: `SRR6546273.367739`

-2. `class`: Class defined by read 1 or read 2.
+2. `class`: **deprecated: see read_strand_compatible and location_compatible** Class defined by read 1 or read 2.
 For paired end mode, the options are circular, linear, decoy, err (this happens when the strand is ambiguous, because in that case we can't tell if a potential circular junction is a circle or a decoy, since this definition depends on the strand), fusion (read 1 and read 2 are on different chromosomes, or either r1 or r2 is split between two chromosomes), and strandCross (both reads have flags indicating they're both on + or both on -; this is before we correct strandedness by gene location).
 For single end data the options are lin (linear-type junction), rev (circle-type junction), and fus (part of read maps to one chromosome and part maps to another)
 3. `refNameR1`: The refName for R1 will always be of the form either `<chrR1A>:<geneR1A>:<juncPosR1A>:<gene_strandR1A>|<chrR1B>:<geneR1B>:<juncPosR1B>:<gene_strandR1B>|<readClassR1>` or `<chrR1B>:<geneR1B>:<juncPosR1B>:<gene_strandR1B>|<chrR1A>:<geneR1A>:<juncPosR1A>:<gene_strandR1A>|<readClassR1>`.
 Which one of these two it is will be defined by whether the read strand is + (in which case it will be the first one) or the read strand is - (in which case it will be the second one).
 See the descriptions for these individual columns for more specifics. **Refnames for negative-strand genes will have the acceptor first and the donor second**
 4. `refNameR2`: If read 2 is from `2Chimeric.out.sam` or has an N in the CIGAR string, it will have the same format as `refNameR1` except `R2` replaces `R1`.
 If instead it aligns without gaps/chimera, it's name is `<chrR2A>:<geneR2A>:<gene_strandR2A>`.
 5. `fileTypeR1`: equals `Aligned` if the read came from the `1Aligned.out.sam` file, `Chimeric` if it came from the `1Chimeric.out.sam` file.